 . . . when our family moved here in 1963.
 My parents were passionate and committed community builders.
 In 2001 my Dad was inducted onto the Millennium Place Sports Wall of Recognition.

 As the County grew, I grew with it.
 I was the kid playing hockey on the neighborhood street and football on the local field.
-I delivered the paper to your door and worked at the grocery store.
+I delivered the newspaper to your door and worked at the grocery store.
 Hard work never bothered me.

 I attended school and graduated here.
 I went to university with some of your sons and daughters, earning business and law degrees.
 I then became a corporate lawyer working in telecom, and competition and antitrust law.
 My wife and I raised our own family here.